An Introduction to Tudor England (1485–1603)

-Henry VII (r.1485–1509) ended the upheavals of the Wars of the Roses by curtailing aristocratic power.
-Cautious and calculating, he kept the peace and built up a firm financial base, albeit at his subjects’ expense.
+Henry VII’s (r.1485–1509) victory against Richard III at the Battle of Bosworth ended the turbulent Wars of the Roses.
+He shored up his position by curtailing aristocratic power.
+Cautious and calculating, he kept the peace and built up a firm financial base – often at the expense of his subjects.

 Tall, handsome and cultured, the extravagant Henry VIII (r.1509–47) was a striking contrast to his father.
-Renaissance-influenced art and also commerce flourished during his reign.
-The cloth trade enriched many, though it impoverished victims of the resulting agricultural changes, as peasant farmers were turned off the land to make way for sheep.
+Art and commerce flourished during his reign.
+The cloth trade enriched many, but peasants lost out as more and more land was turned over to pasture.

 NO HEIRS AND A REFORMATION

-From the mid-1520s Henry’s reign was overshadowed by his need for a legitimate male heir, which his marriage to Katherine of Aragon (despite the birth of a daughter, Mary) failed to produce.
-When long negotiations to obtain papal consent to a divorce also failed, Henry made the fateful decision to break with Rome.
-In 1533 he declared himself, not the Pope, to be head of the Church in England.
+From the mid-1520s Henry’s reign was overshadowed by his need for a legitimate male heir.
+His first wife, Katherine of Aragon, gave birth to a daughter, but no son.
+Desperate for a boy, Henry sought to marry Anne Boleyn, but long negotiations to obtain papal consent to a divorce failed.
+Henry made the decision to break with Rome.
+In 1533 he declared that he, not the Pope, was the head of the Church in England.

-His decision initiated the Reformation of English religion.
-The most crucial event of the Tudor period, it would shape English history for centuries to come.
+His decision initiated the Reformation of English religion, the most crucial event of the Tudor period.
+It shaped English history for centuries to come.

-Henry’s next step was the Suppression (or Dissolution) of the Monasteries (1536–40), managed by his minister Thomas Cromwell.
-Protest such as the Pilgrimage of Grace (1536–7) in northern England was swiftly and savagely put down.
-The wealth of the monasteries greatly enriched the king and many of his favoured subjects.
+Along with his minister Thomas Cromwell, Henry launched the Suppression, also own as Dissolution, of the Monasteries (1536–40).
+Protests and revolts, such as the Pilgrimage of Grace (1536–7) in northern England, were swiftly and savagely put down.
+The confiscated wealth of the monasteries greatly enriched the king and many of his favoured subjects.

-While the break with Rome brought the danger of invasion from Catholic Europe, monastic plunder helped to finance Henry’s response: a system of coastal artillery forts (1538–47).
+Breaking with Rome brought the danger of invasion from Catholic Europe.
+But the money plundered from the monasteries was put towards building a system of coastal artillery forts (1538–47).
 Designed for heavy cannon, these reflected the triumph of firearms in warfare.

 A suspicious and increasingly tyrannical Henry still sought to secure his dynasty’s future.
 His marriage to Anne Boleyn produced a girl, Elizabeth, but ended in Anne’s execution.

 Jane Seymour died bearing the longed-for boy, Edward.
-Then Anne of Cleves was rejected and Katherine Howard beheaded.
-Henry’s sixth wife, Katherine Parr, helped to establish his daughters, Mary and Elizabeth, in the line of succession, and narrowly escaped condemnation for supporting the Protestants whom Henry – still a Catholic at heart – continued to burn for alleged heresy.
+Then Anne of Cleves was rejected shortly after marrying Henry and his next wife, Katherine Howard, was beheaded for treasonous adultery.
+Henry’s sixth and final wife, Katherine Parr, helped to establish his daughters, Mary and Elizabeth, in the line of succession.
+Even she only narrowly escaped condemnation for supporting the Protestants – Henry was still a Catholic at heart, and continued to burn Protestants for heresy.

 REFORM AND COUNTER-REFORMATION